luyuliu/cuckoo.js/README.md

     console.log(cuckoo.output());
 }
 ```
-## Acknowledge
+## Acknowledgement
+ * The basic CS algorithm is based on [@Xin-She Yang](https://www.mathworks.com/matlabcentral/fileexchange/29809-cuckoo-search-cs-algorithm)'s Matlab script.
-Thanks to [@Ningchuan Xiao](https://github.com/ncxiao) and his Python script, and [@Xin-She Yang](https://www.mathworks.com/matlabcentral/fileexchange/29809-cuckoo-search-cs-algorithm) and his Matlab script, this project can be finished.
-This is a final project for OSU GEOG8200.
+ * I also referred to [@Ningchuan Xiao](https://github.com/ncxiao)'s Python script.
+ * This is a final project for OSU GEOG8200.